blikblum/wc-context/docs/testing.md

 })
 ```

-## Context consumed with controller/directive/dedicated elements
+## Context consumed with controller/dedicated elements

-Testing a component whose context value is not reflected in a property, e.g., when using ContextConsumer controller, requires that the context be provided explicitely.
+Testing a component whose context value is not reflected in a property, e.g., when using `ContextConsumer` controller, requires that the context be provided explicitly.

 Component to be tested definition